 They learned about adding black and white to those colors to add to the list of colors that they can create later on in years.
 What?
 Did you NOT think I was going to give my kids color lessons at a very young age?

 But you see?
 How would my kids have known about color at a VERY young age if they did not see it?
-Would they have waited to first grade and saw it in their reading books?
-Oh that would be too late in my eyes.
+Would they have waited for first grade and saw it in their reading books?
+Oh, that would be too late in my eyes.

 Compromise is key here.
-You certain don’t have to paint the entire room one color because yes, the rest of the family has to be in the nursery as well and we have to keep the balance.
-Have just one wall an accent color or as I did in my kids rooms, just the bottom half of the chair-rail.
+You certainly don’t have to paint the entire room one color because yes, the rest of the family has to be in the nursery as well and we have to keep the balance.
+Have just one wall an accent color or as I did in my kids’ rooms, just the bottom half of the chair-rail.

 Again I’m going to suggest colors from the Color Stories Collection of Benjamin Moore because of how crisp and clean they are.